RecipeTips.Com Home cooking tips & advice | Knowledge | Beef Cooking Times

 (pounds)

-Approximate Cooking Time (minutes per pound)
+Approximate Cooking Time (minutes per pound or as indicated)

 Rare